 An artistic collaboration between Japanese dancer and choreographer Yukio Suzuki and Slovakian-born composer, sound and multimedia artist, performer, researcher and educator Juraj Kojs, to create, produce and present a multi-layered piece of art.
-The piece will adapt and ultimately evolve from its creation, at the Everglades’ Residency AIRIE, to each presentation.
+The piece adapted and ultimately evolved from its creation, at the Everglades’ Residency AIRIE in the month of April, 2021, to each presentation.

 40001 State Road 9336, Homestead, Florida 33034

-Yukio Suzuki (Japan) is a dancer and choreographer.
+Is a dancer and choreographer.
 He has studied butoh since 1997 and in 2000 he founded his dance company "YUKIO SUZUKI projects" in order to more widely activities as a choreographer, performer and director.
 He’s been to more than 40 cities in the world, and his strong physicality and dance performance that is flexible, sensitive, and sticking out of spaces, attracts local audience.
 He is also active in choreography for ballet dancers and children, collaboration with musicians, and workshops.
-His works have won several important awards in Japan, in 2008 his work “Confronting Silence” won the Grand prix at the Toyota Choreography Award.In 2012 he took part in Danse Elargie 2012 at the Theatre de la Ville in Paris, where he placed among the top ten. http://www.suzu3.com
+His works have won several important awards in Japan, in 2008 his work “Confronting Silence” won the Grand prix at the Toyota Choreography Award.In 2012 he took part in Danse Elargie 2012 at the Theatre de la Ville in Paris, where he placed among the top ten.
+YUKIO SUZUKI PROJECTS

 Juraj Kojš (Slovakia/USA).